jthomas.site// notebook · v.4.2026

 References

 A reference list of the research, blog posts, and open-source projects this article draws on.
+The literature on coding agents fragments into four loosely connected camps — multi-agent systems, iterative self-refinement, planning & execution, and the supporting work on context management and benchmarks.
 Most arXiv links open directly to the paper.

 Multi-agent coding systems